enguy125/art288/README.md

 ## Project 1
 ### Topic
 #### AI Innovation is Transforming the Educational Landscape
-view my project [here!] (https://enguy125.github.io/enguy125/art228/project1/index.html)
+view my project here: https://enguy125.github.io/enguy125/art228/project1/index.html
 ### Task
 Code a mini news web page from scratch using an assortment of relevant and credible articles.
 These articles should reflect your interests or concerns, defined either by sources, topics, or contents.
 ### Deliverables